 Only after an adjuster is certain of liability and has a handle on your damages will an offer be extended.
 Negotiation is often stalled simply because the adjuster has not interviewed their insured.
 It can be very frustrating to the victim, but in Texas, the other person’s insurance company owes you no duty.

 So do not expect the adjuster to care about the delay’s inconvenience.
 You may need to obtain a rental car or other transportation on your own in the event of a delay.

 In order to negotiate a car accident claim on your own, you need to have a good idea of how much compensation you should expect.
 With car accident claims, damages break down into two key types.

 Special damages include all the damages you can calculate directly.
 They have a specific monetary value, usually based on financial losses you have faced after the accident.
 These include:

 General damages are damages that you might not have the ability to calculate directly.
 General damages, also known as “pain and suffering,” include the non-financial losses and suffering you faced due to your accident and your injuries.

 As part of your initial demand, you should calculate all of your medical costs, all your financial losses, and the pain and suffering associated with your accident.
-Keep in mind that baring special circumstances, the insurance company will offer you less than you asked for initially.
+Keep in mind that, bearing special circumstances, the insurance company will offer you less than you asked for initially.
 Settlements must be fair to both sides to work.

 If you ask for too little, you will have left bread on the table.
 However, if you ask for an amount that is clearly outside the norm, the negotiations will stall after their expected lowball offer as they feel they are wasting their time trying to settle with you.